Did you know that you can track and send events to your website using Facebook Pixel Events?

 In this case, go ahead with the Lead event.

-But in this example, we’re having a Lead event type as our event.
+But in this example, we have a Lead event type as our event.

 Next, you’ll have two options to track a URL.
 URL equals, and URL contains.
 Choose URL contains.